 The Southwest Idaho Area Agency on Aging Ombudsman Program is mandated by both the federal and state government to provide advocacy to this frail population of our community.
 Ombudsmen investigate, mediate, and resolve issues pertaining to the elderly living in long-term care.

-If you care about Southwest Idaho’s senior population and would like to make a difference in your community call Marva, Ombudsman Volunteer Coordinator, at (208) 898-9738 or firstname.lastname@example.org for an application.
+If you care about Southwest Idaho’s senior population and would like to make a difference in your community contact Marva, Ombudsman Volunteer Coordinator - text, call or email (208) 996-4959 or firstname.lastname@example.org for an application.

 The SW Idaho Area Agency on Aging Ombudsman Program provides excellent training and supervision.
 Bring your desire to serve, the skills you’ve developed throughout your life, and join us for an experience that will improve the quality of life for older adults.
 Upon successful completion of the Ombudsman Training program, volunteers are certified by the State of Idaho as a long-term care ombudsman.